The potentially deadly illness Leptospirosis can be contracted through exposure to the urine of diseased animals (including rats).

 Please be extremely careful to always rinse off the tops of any canned sodas or foods, and wipe off pasta packaging, cereal boxes, etc. Almost everything you buy in a supermarket was stored in a warehouse at one time or another, and stores themselves often have rodents.
 I worked in grocery wholesaling long enough to know that even the cleanest store has mice or rats.

-Despite the vividness of the story, nothing about such a death turned up in the news, and there was no record of anyone, store clerk or otherwise, dying at the
+Despite the vividness of the story, nothing about such a death turned up in the news, and there was no record of anyone, store clerk or otherwise, dying at the St. Francis Hospital after coming in contact with rodent droppings.

 As the National Center for Infectious Diseases noted of this e-mail:

 The Centers for Disease Control and Prevention (CDC) has received several inquiries about an e-mail report of a stock clerk who became infected with hantavirus while working in a storeroom.
-According to the
+According to the e-mail message, the infection resulted from exposure to dried rodent droppings that were contaminated with hantavirus.
+The e-mail message warns the reader to take precautions when handling items such as soda cans and grocery packages (for example, cereal boxes) because they may be contaminated with hantavirus.

 The e-mail report is untrue.
-CDC could not substantiate this report of a hantavirus infection, nor has CDC been asked to participate in an investigation of the incident described in the
+CDC could not substantiate this report of a hantavirus infection, nor has CDC been asked to participate in an investigation of the incident described in the e-mail.

 Most scares contain a vague whiff of plausibility, and this is true with both stories listed above.
 Although there is nothing inherently toxic about urine or feces from a healthy rat, excretions from a sick rat are another kettle of fish, and perhaps that is what this bit of scarelore is addressing.
 There have been several rat urine stories in the news of late.

-Leptospirosis, better known as Weil’s disease, is a potentially deadly illness caused by bacteria passed along to humans in contact with urine from diseased animals (rats, frogs, rabbits, snakes, pigs and dogs).
+Leptospirosis, better known as Weil's disease, is a potentially deadly illness caused by bacteria passed along to humans in contact with urine from diseased animals (rats, frogs, rabbits, snakes, pigs and dogs).
 It is picked up rurally from swimming in contaminated lakes and reservoirs.
-In cities, the bacteria are passed along more easily
+In cities, the bacteria are passed along more easily — people splashing through puddles in areas that have a large rodent population might contract the disease, and eating or drinking contaminated food and water is always a danger.
+Leptospirosis can also be contracted by rubbing eyes with dirty hands.
+People with open cuts and wounds are especially vulnerable to the bacteria, as it can be picked up almost anywhere.

 As the rat population in cities grows, so does the potential for contact with this disease.